-Windows 11/10 Task Manager lets you perform various tasks, including Run File Explorer with Admin Rights, sign out other Users, view and manage all Startup Programs, etc. However, there is no built-in option to delete obsolete or invalid program entries on the Windows 11/10 Taskbar startup tab.
-If you install and uninstall several programs or your PC is infected with malware or virus, and you want to review the unwanted program, this post will help you do the same.
-This article will also help remove accumulated old and invalid program entries in the Startup tab even after uninstalling the programs that are still available in Task Manager Startup tab.
+Windows 11/10 Task Manager lets you perform various tasks, including Run File Explorer with Admin Rights, signing out other Users, viewing and managing all Startup Programs, etc. However, there is no built-in option to delete obsolete or invalid program entries on the Windows 11/10 Taskbar startup tab.
+If you install and uninstall several programs or your PC is infected with malware or virus and want to review the unwanted program, this post will help you do the same.
+This article will also help remove accumulated old and invalid program entries in the Startup tab even after uninstalling the programs still available in the Task Manager Startup tab.

 As you can see in the above screenshot, after a right-click on an invalid app entry, “Open file location” is grayed out.
 That means the executable file doesn’t exist in our Windows 10 PC in the specified location.
-Hence it is safe to remove from our PC.
+Hence it is safe to remove it from our PC.

 It is always recommended to keep your PC neat and clean to gear up the PC’s performance.
 If you want to run your Windows 11/10 without any issues, you should remove the invalid or dead startup program entries from the Task Manager Startup tab of Windows 11/10.

 This post will guide you on removing dead or unwanted Startup program entries from Task Manager in Windows 10.
 There are at least two ways to kill the startup entries from the Task Manager in Windows 10.

 - Eliminate Invalid or Unwanted Entries from Windows 11/10 Task Manager Startup tab via Registry Editor.

 - Remove Invalid or Unwanted Entries from Windows 11/10 Task Manager Startup tab using a third-party tool Autoruns.

 Let us explain both options one by one in detail.

 Note: You can only remove the classic desktop apps from Windows Startup by referring to this post.
 The modern Universal Web Apps and Store app startup entries can’t be removed using any Windows Registry or Autoruns methods.

 How to eliminate Invalid or Unwanted Entries from Windows 11/10 Task Manager Startup tab via Registry Editor?